u2re-dev/CSS-ray-tracer/README.md

-# CSS Ray Tracer
+# 👾 CSS Ray Tracer 👾

-A "black hole" ray tracer implemented **purely in CSS**—no pre-rendered images, no JavaScript for rendering, just cutting-edge CSS features!
+A unusual ray tracer implemented **purely in CSS** — no pre-rendered images, no JavaScript for rendering, just cutting-edge CSS features!
 Runs live in your browser using the latest Chrome/Edge (Canary or Dev) with experimental flags enabled.

 ---